caibrown/Maoluimhreacha/README.md

 ```
 irish(A,_,B,[number,disjunctive,_]).
 ```
 It will print the Irish word(s), A, followed by the corresponding integer, B. They’ll print, more or less, in ascending order due to how I organized the script.
+Note that you must press the ```Spacebar``` after each output to keep getting them all, pressing ```Enter``` will prompt you for a new command.
 It may be advisable to query for smaller, more manageable sets.
 For example, to see zero:
 ```
 irish(A,_,B,[number,disjunctive,zero]).
 ```